jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 ###**Micro challenge 5** 3D printing and scanning
 For this challenge I chose to 3D print a pencil holder looking at 3D libraries available online with files ready for printing.
 I chose Thingverse because it had a variety of options and I was looking to print something functional that I would intentionally use at home and would therefore not be wasteful.

 I then had to install Windows 3D viewer to be able to preview the files and make modifications so it could be printed at IAAC.
+I installed Cura on my computer following the Fab Lab Video were Julia shows the instructions on how to 3D print.
+I sliced my original pencil holder but it showed 3 hours to print so I iterated to picking another easier and smaller object.
+I chose a ring.

 For 3D scanning I used the app ... xxxx